Master Blaster Rock Climbing

 You can approach this crag by first climbing Walt's Wall (i.e. Edward's Crack).
 Or, to approach directly take the Turtle Rock Trail a few hundred yards (out of the first Aspen grove) and wander up ledges and headwalls to your right.
 It's a complex area, and it helps to know where you're heading.
 Check out guide book photos to identify this (you can see Master Blaster from the Turtle Rock Trail if you know where to look).
 If you know where you're going the approach takes less than 15 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Master Blaster:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Master Blaster:

 Featured Route For Master Blaster